EBoespflug/GoldSquish/README.md

 ## Overview

 A World Of Warcraft addons allowing interface-based gold squish in the game.
+The money is modified like if the game has a gold squish, simalar to the ilvl squish occured for WoD and BFA.

 ## Documentation